 What is seabather's eruption?
 Seabather's eruption is a rash that occurs when a swimmer is stung by marine life larvae.
 The condition has many names, including sea lice, pika-pika, sea poisoning, sea critters, and ocean itch.
-What causes seabather's eruption?
+What causes it?
 Two types of marine life that generally cause seabather's eruption are: Thimble...

 miconazole and zinc oxide topical

 Miconazole and zinc oxide topical (for the skin) is a combination antifungal medicine that fights infections caused by fungus.
 The ointment form is used to treat diaper rash with yeast infection (candidiasis) in children and babies who are at least 4 weeks old.
 Miconazole and zinc oxide topical ointment is for use only...

 What is roseola?
 Roseola (roseola infantum) is a mild illness caused by a virus.
 It is generally harmless and is most common in children 6 months to 2 years of age.
 It is rare after age 4.
 What causes it?
 Roseola is caused by two common viruses.
 The viruses belong to the family of herpes viruses, but they do not cause...

 Chickenpox: Controlling the Itch